-Overview: Round one takes place from 10th January 2022 up to and including 30th January 2022.
-During this time, contestants must negotiate a minimum of four times.
+Overview: During round 1, contestants negotiate a minimum of four times.
 Points from each negotiation are fed onto the live leaderboard.
-Contestants can negotiate a further four times if they wish, however only the points from the four highest scoring negotiations will count towards their total score.
+Contestants can negotiate a further four times if they wish, with the points from the four highest scoring negotiations counting towards their total score.

-Scheduling a negotiation: In round one, the total amount of time required to prepare and negotiate each case is approximately 35 minutes.
-From 10th January 2022, contestants can begin to schedule their negotiations at a time and day that is convenient to them from a selection of daily pre-allocated times.
+Scheduling a negotiation: In round 1, the total amount of time required to prepare and negotiate each case is around 35 minutes.
+Competitors can schedule their negotiations at a time and day that is convenient to them from a selection of pre-allocated times.

-On the day of the negotiation: At the scheduled time for the negotiation, contestants click to join a waiting room.
+On the day of the negotiation: At the scheduled time of the negotiation, competitors join a virtual waiting room.
 They are then automatically paired at random with other negotiators.
-Once matched, contestants are given access to the online preparation room.
-In the rare event that there are an odd number of contestants and no match can be made, contestants are asked to reschedule to an alternative time or day.
+Once matched, they are given access to the online preparation room.
+In the rare event that there are an odd number of competitors and no match can be made, contestants are asked to reschedule to an alternative time or day.

-The negotiation: The negotiations in round one last no more than fifteen minutes.
-Contestants need to negotiate one or two variables depending on the case.
+The negotiation: The negotiations in round 1 last no more than fifteen minutes.
+Competitors need to negotiate one or two variables depending on the case.
 At the end of the negotiation, the result is entered into the deal sheet.
 For an agreement to be reached, both parties must agree.
 Failure to reach an agreement will result in a no-deal.

 Points: Points are automatically allocated based on the deal that is agreed.
 A no-deal results in zero points for both parties.
 All points automatically feed through to the live leaderboard.
-If contestants choose to negotiate more than four times in round one, then only their top four scores will be taken to the leaderboard.
+If competitors choose to negotiate more than four times in round one, their top four scores will be fed into the leaderboard.

-At the end of round 1: The top 32 contestants proceed to round two and the knock-out phase of the competition.
+At the end of round 1: The top 32 contestants proceed to round 2 and the knock-out phase of the competition.

 Round 2 onwards

-Overview: At the start of round 2, the top 32 contestants are grouped by geographic region to help accommodate time zones around the world.
-Outside of geographic consideration, all pairings are allocated randomly.
+Overview: At the start of round 2, pairings are allocated randomly.